 ABIGAIL REYNOLDS ART BASEL HONG KONG 2017 BMW ART JOURNEY

 Reynolds’ artistic practice is closely linked to books and libraries.
-Having studied English Literature at Oxford University, she frequently draws from literature and literary figures using books as both sites of research and source material.
-This connection to libraries and literature led her to conceive a journey which involved a series of visits to historic and fabled repositories of books.
-During the journey,
+Having studied English Literature at Oxford University she frequently draws from literature and book forms, which she uses as both sites of research and source material.
+This led the artist to conceive a journey that involved a series of visits to historic and fabled repositories of books.

 Read a recent conversation between Abigail Reynolds and Sam Gaskin here.